Mes0903/MesBlog/src/risc-v/ACLINT/README.md

 <details> <summary>原文</summary>

-> The SSWI device provides supervisor-level IPI functionality for a set of HARTs on a RISC-V platform.
+> The SSWI device provides supervisor-level IPI functionality for a set of HARTs on a RISC-V platform.<br><br>
 >
 > It provides a register to set an IPI (`SETSSIP`) for each HART connected to the SSWI device.

 </details>